Best VPN for iPhones and iOS Devices

 On iOS, VPNs have been used for over a decade now.
 Since the iPhone’s initial release date in 2007, loads of VPN applications have come and gone from the App Store.
 Still, some of the best have remained, and continue to grow in features and customers.
 But make no mistake, Apple products, including the iPhone, can become compromised just as easily as Android devices.
 That’s why it’s highly suggested that you use a VPN, especially if you’re taking part in activities that involve torrenting or jailbreaking your device.

-But even if you’re not planning to circumvent Apple’s restrictions with a jailbreak, a VPN will beef up the security-any your anonymity-while you browse and handle other apps.
+But even if you’re not planning to circumvent Apple’s restrictions with a jailbreak, a good VPN will beef up the security-any your anonymity-while you browse and handle other apps.
 Shown below are ten such VPN applications that you can try out for your iPhone, to which many have features that will allow you to link them with other devices (iPads, MacBooks, and PCs) all at once.

 And when you’re finished with the list, don’t forget to look at the FAQ to get the scoop on more relevant info before you buy.